calebclayreagor/DELAY/README.md

 - Use TensorBoard to monitor training by runnning ``tensorboard --logdir RESULTS`` from the main directory
 - By default, DELAY will save the best model weights to a checkpoint file in ``RESULTS/outdir``

-### 2. Predict gene regulation across all TF-target gene pairs in the dataset using the fine-tuned model:
+### 2. Predict gene regulation across all TF-target gene pairs in datasets using the fine-tuned model:

 ```
 python RunDELAY.py [datadir] [outdir] -p -m [/.../finetunedModel-1.ckpt]